haimbilia/BuyHub/readme.txt

     => 064008 - Admin: The same functionality works differently on the different pages in the search field at the admin's end => 064013 - Admin: Getting an error when the user edit the categories.
-    => 064033 - Seller: The subscription's order summary is not correct on the confirmation page after buying t
+    => 064033 - Seller: The subscription's order summary is not correct on the confirmation page after buying t => 063950 - Seller: Upload media is not working while adding the digital product at the seller's end

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last